 security setups offer peace of mind, but real differences exist in cost,

-Over half of convicted burglars surveyed in a 2012 study said they'd call it quits when they found out that a building had an alarm system.
+A majority of burglars say they'd call it quits if they found out that a building had an alarm system.
 They also reported that when there's no noise, no nearby police, and nobody's home, alarm systems become the most effective deterrent to a break-in.
 Of course, beyond warding off crimes, security systems also tend to stop them when they’re in progress.

-But with more technological choices than ever, there's a common question among homeowners who decide to upgrade to this kind of protection: is wireless security better than wired?
+But with more technology choices than ever, there's a common question among homeowners who decide to upgrade to this kind of protection: is wireless security better than wired?

-In this article, we look at the pros and cons of wireless security systems and their hard-wired counterparts, examining installation, reliability, portability, and other key features shared by effective home setups.
+In this article, we look at the pros and cons of wireless security systems and their hard-wired counterparts, examining installation, reliability, portability, and other critical features shared by effective home setups.

 In 1966, electronics technician Marie Van Brittan Brown filed for a patent on an early closed-circuit television system.
 Her invention combined several devices familiar to anyone using a security system today—a motorized camera, remote-controlled locks, a television monitor, and a panel designed to sound an alarm.

 Early home systems like these were all hard-wired.
 They required considerable effort to install.
 And most were unmonitored, leaving the task of contacting the police or local security forces to homeowners, neighbors, or bystanders.

 Throughout the 1970s and 1980s, home security systems grew more affordable.
 The emergence of reliable wireless sensors—including door and window sensors and glass-break detectors—allowed the industry to take its early first steps toward fully-wireless systems.